EARLY /MID-CAREER REPRESENTATIVES

 Passionate about advocating for the representation of women in STEM, Lakshini dedicates her time to mentoring, educating, and inspiring the next generation of scientists.

-VANESSA TENAGLIA
+MS VANESSA TENAGLIA - SECRETARY

 Vanessa is a PhD student with a strong foundation in microbiology.
 Vanessa has worked on projects in microbiology at Telethon Kids Institute (TKI) and The University of Western Australia (UWA).
 Vanessa’s research focus has involved studying bacterial-bacterial interactions, host-pathogen interactions, and antibiotic resistance mechanisms.
 Vanessa graduated from a Master of Infectious Diseases at UWA in 2022 in which her thesis aimed to study bacterial-bacterial interactions in the upper respiratory tract of children.
 Vanessa joined TKI in 2023 as a research assistant and has worked within the Strep A Pathogenesis and Diagnostics team where she is completing her PhD.
 Her doctoral research aims to understand the mechanism of Rheumatic Heart Disease caused by Group A Streptococcus (GAS).
 Of particular interest is the pathways of progressive cardiac damage observed in this condition.
 Vanessa’s research interests remain in microbiology and infectious diseases; however, she is excited to become more immersed in cardiovascular research and is focused on translating her findings into tangible outcomes for patients.

-ABADI GEBRE
+DR ABADI GEBRE

 Abadi is a Pharmacist and Pharmacologist by training, currently working as a Postdoctoral Research Fellow within ECU's Nutrition & Health Innovation Research Institute.
 His research focuses on disentangling how and why cardiovascular disease leads to falling and fracture using large epidemiological studies and clinical trials, with the ultimate goal of developing better ways of identifying and preventing cardiovascular-related falls and fracture.
 Abadi's research has been published in leading medical journals such as the British Medical Journal, Lancet and heart.